fcipaq/picohero_pplib/README.md

 Tiles maps are used to build environments out of tiles (in order to save storage).
 Tile maps consist of two components: a tile map that states which tile has to be placed where.
 And the tile data containing the actual image information.
 If a tile is repeated multiple times, then memory has been saved.

 Tile map objects (tile_map_t) contain an 8 bit array and that means there is a maximum number of 256 different tiles per map allowed.
 Every byte of the map array holds an number that represents a certain tile.
 A tile data object (tile_data_t) is very similar to a graphics buffer but also contains the number of tiles stored which allows multiple tiles to be contained in a single object.
 The tiles themselves may be of 8 or 16 bit color depth.
-A constraint introduced by the way the interpolator handles the lookup is that the width and the height of a tile must be a power of 2 as does the width and the height of the map.
+A constraint introduced by the way the "interpolator" handles the lookup is that the width and the height of a tile must be a power of 2 as does the width and the height of the map.
 For example a map may be 128 by 64 tiles.
 And each of the tiles may be of the size 64 by 32 pixels.
 All tiles of a tile data object are of the same size.

 ```
-void blit_tile_map_mode7(coord_t kx,           // start in fb window x
+void tile_blit_mode7(coord_t kx,           // start in fb window x
                      coord_t ky,           // start in fb window y
                      coord_t w,            // window width
                      coord_t h,            // window height
                      float px,             // translation within window
                      float py,             // translation within window
                      float pz,             // translation within window
                      float pr,             // rotation within window
                      tile_map_t map_data,  // map data
                      tile_data_t tile_set, // tile data
+                     int32_t alpha,        // transparency
-                         gbuffer_t buf)        // pointer to destination buffer
+                     gbuffer_t buf);       // pointer to destination buffer
 ```

 This blits a tile map in SNES-mode-7-style.
 A pseudo 3D affine transformation.
-Since the RP2040 interpolator does most of the work this works with a frame rate sufficient for full screen display.
+Since the RP2040 "interpolator" does most of the work this works with a frame rate sufficient for full screen display.

-*kx* , *ky* , w and h state the size of the image in the framebuffer. *px*, *py* and *pz* state the translation of the map (what part of the map you get to see) and *pr* states the rotation.
-See *Pico Racer* example.
+`kx` , `ky` , w and h state the size of the image in the framebuffer. `px`, `py` and `pz` state the translation of the map (what part of the map you get to see) and `pr` states the rotation.
+See *Pico Racer* example. `alpha` defines the color which is not being drawn (BLIT_NO_ALPHA for no transparency).

 ```
-void blit_tile_map_rot(coord_t kx,            // start in fb window x
+void tile_blit_rot(coord_t kx,            // start in fb window x
                    coord_t ky,            // start in fb window y
                    coord_t w,             // window width
                    coord_t h,             // window height
                    coord_t px,            // translation within window
                    coord_t py,
                    coord_t pivot_x,       // pivot point (in screen/buffer coords, 0/0 is upper left corner)
                    coord_t pivot_y,
                    float rot,             // angle
                    float zoom_x,          // zoom in horizontal direction
                    float zoom_y,          // zoom in vertical direction
                    tile_map_t map_data,   // map data
                    tile_data_t tile_set,  // tile data
+                   int32_t alpha,         // transparency
-                       gbuffer_t buf)         // pointer to destination buffer
+                   gbuffer_t buf);        // pointer to destination buffer
 ```

 This blits a tile map in top down style.
-Since the RP2040 interpolator does most of the work this works with a frame rate sufficient for full screen display.
+Since the RP2040's "interpolator" does most of the work this works with a frame rate sufficient for full screen display.
 See *Pico Racer* example.

-*kx* , *ky* , w and h state the size of the image in the (frame)buffer. *px* and *py*  state the translation of the map (what part of the map you get to see) and *pivot_x* and *pivot_y* state the coordinated of the pivot point in case you want to rotate the map by the angle *rot*. *zoom_x* and *zoom_y* state the zoom factor in horizontal resp. vertical direction.
+`kx` , `ky` , w and h state the size of the image in the (frame)buffer. `px` and `py`  state the translation of the map (what part of the map you get to see) and `pivot_x` and `pivot_y` state the coordinated of the pivot point in case you want to rotate the map by the angle `rot`. `zoom_x` and `zoom_y` state the zoom factor in horizontal resp. vertical direction. `alpha` defines the color which is not being drawn (BLIT_NO_ALPHA for no transparency).

 ### sound

+This modules handles the playback of sounds.
+There are four sound channels which can be assigned buffers for playback.
+All currently playing buffers are mixed on the fly and sent via DMA to the PIO which then handles the PWM playback.
+The buffer format is a raw 8 bit PCM format.
+You need to specify the playback frequency using `snd_set_freq()`.
+All buffers play back with the same frequency and volume.
+The (master) volume can be set using `snd_set_vol(uint8_t vol)`.

-`int  snd_enque_buf(uint8_t *ext_buf, uint32_t buffersize, uint8_t num_snd_channel, bool blocking) `
+`int  snd_enque_buf(uint8_t *ext_buf, uint32_t buffersize, uint8_t num_snd_channel, bool blocking)`

-Enques a buffer to be played. *ext_buf* is a pointer to an unsigned 8 bit array of a PCM buffer.
+Enques a buffer to be played. `ext_buf` is a pointer to an unsigned 8 bit array of a PCM buffer.
 You may state one of four channels (SND_CHAN_0 to SND_CHAN_3).
-If _blocking_ is set to SND_BLOCKING then the funciont will only return once the buffer is enqueued (if there is no free buffer, the function waits).
-If set to SND_NONBLOCKING, the function will immediately return even if the buffer was unable to be enqueued.
-If the buffer was successfully enqueued *SND_SUCCESS* is returned.
+If _blocking_ is set to `SND_BLOCKING` then the function will only return once the buffer is successfully enqueued (if there is no free buffer, the function will wait for a free buffer).
+If set to `SND_NONBLOCKING`, the function will immediately return even if the buffer was unable to be enqueued.
+If the buffer was successfully enqueued `SND_SUCCESS` is returned.
 The buffer will be played with support of DMA and interrupts.
 So this is mostly fire-and-forget.
 Once the buffer is enqueued, it will be played without any further action needed.

 `int  snd_num_bufs_free(uint8_t num_snd_channel)`

 Returns the number of free buffers.

-`int  snd_num_bufs_waiting(uint8_t num_snd_channel) `
+`int  snd_num_bufs_waiting(uint8_t num_snd_channel)`

 Returns the number of buffers waiting (0 means idle)

 `int  snd_cancel_channel(uint8_t num_snd_channel)`

-Cancels playback on given channel (*SND_CHAN_ALL* cancels all playback)
+Cancels playback on given channel (`SND_CHAN_ALL` cancels all playback)

 `int  snd_set_freq(uint32_t freq)`